Bora Ćosić: Biography

 Bora Ćosić, was born in 1932 in Zagreb, and moved to Belgrade with his family in 1937.
 There he finished high school at the First Men's Gymnasium, then studied at the Department of Philosophy at the University of Belgrade.
 In his youth, he translated Russian futuristic poets, edited the newspaper Mlada kultura in 1952, the magazine Danas in 1961–1963, and the magazine Rok in 1969–1970.
 He worked as a playwright and artistic advisor in the film companies "Slavija", 1958–1959, and "Avala", 1962–1963.
 He collaborated on documentaries, wrote dialogue for feature films.
 During his stay in Europe, in addition to complete books, he published hundreds of texts in newspapers and magazines in Germany, Austria, Switzerland, Italy, the Netherlands, Hungary, Romania, Russia, Poland and Albania.
 He has participated in more than two hundred readings in several European countries.
 He has given more than a hundred interviews for various media, press, radio and television.
 He has participated in literary conferences, festivals, symposia, international meetings and congresses.
+In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.